fairlearn/fairlearn/README.md

-`fairlearn` is a Python package that implements a variety of fairness-related algorithms to mitigate bias including:
+`fairlearn` is a Python package that implements a variety of fairness-related algorithms to mitigate unfairness including:

 ## Preprocessing and In-processing